GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/standalone-enhanced-org-policy/README.md

 - Non-Confidential Data project.
 - Confidential Data project.

+**Note:** To deploy this example it is also necessary to have *an existing project* on which the [Service Account](#service-account) used to deploy this example needs to be created and have the required IAM Roles granted to it.
+This project should not be on the same folder used to deploy the *Secured Data Warehouse*  in accordance with the separation of concerns principle.
+You can use the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) and the
+[IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in combination to provision a service account with the necessary roles applied.

 ### Organization Policies

 This example will apply 4 organization policies at the project level for all projects.